miku/skate/README.md

 ## Problem

-Handling a TB of JSON without big data tooling.
-Especially the following use
+Handling a TB of JSON and billions of documents without big data tooling;
-case:
+especially the following use case:

 * deriving a key from a document
 * sort documents by (that) key